solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

 ## Function Discovery Service (FDS)

-Using FDS means that the Gloo Edge `discovery` component will make HTTP requests to all `Upstreams` known to Gloo Edge trying to discover functions.
-This behavior causes increased network traffic and may be undesirable if it causes unexpected behavior or logs to appear in the services Gloo Edge is attempting to poll.
+Using FDS means that the Gloo Gateway `discovery` component will make HTTP requests to all `Upstreams` known to Gloo Gateway trying to discover functions.
+This behavior causes increased network traffic and may be undesirable if it causes unexpected behavior or logs to appear in the services Gloo Gateway is attempting to poll.
 For this reason, we may want to restrict the manner in which FDS polls services.

-Gloo Edge allows whitelisting/blacklisting services, either by namespace or on the individual service level.
+Gloo Gateway allows whitelisting/blacklisting services, either by namespace or on the individual service level.

 We can use these configuration settings to restrict FDS to discover only the namespaces or individual services we choose.